kubos/example-python-gateway/README.md

 a demo Satellite which responds to commands, generates telemetry, and uplinks/downlinks files.

-If you have any issues setting up/running this demo, either [make and issue](https://github.com/kubos/example-python-gateway/issues/new) on this repository or [come talk to us on Slack](https://slack.kubos.com) and we'll get you sorted out!
+If you have any issues setting up/running this demo, either [make an issue](https://github.com/kubos/example-python-gateway/issues/new) on this repository or [come talk to us on Slack](https://slack.kubos.com) and we'll get you sorted out!

 ## Local Setup